metabrainz/picard-plugins/plugins/classical_extras/Readme.md

     "Remove Picard-generated tags before applying subsequent actions?".
 Any tags specified in the next two rows will be blanked before applying the tag sources described in the following section.
 NB this applies only to Picard-generated tags, not to other tags which might pre-exist on the file: to blank those, use the main Options->Tags page.
 Comma-separate the tag names within the rows and note that these names are case-sensitive.

     "List existing file tags which will be appended ...": This refers to the tags which already exist on files which have been matched to MusicBrainz, not the tags generated by Picard from the MusicBrainz database.
 Normally, Picard cannot process these tags - either it will overwrite them (if it creates a similarly named tag), clear them (if 'Clear existing tags' is specified in the main Options->Tags screen) or keep them (if 'Preserve these tags...' is specified after the 'Clear existing tags' option).
 Classical Extras allows a further option - for the tags to be appended to in the tag mapping section (see below) or otherwise used.
 List file tags which will be appended to rather than over-written by tag mapping (NB this will keep tags even if "Clear existing tags" is selected on main options).
 In addition, certain existing tags may be used by Classical Extras - in particular "is\_classical" (which is set by SongKong to '1' if the track is deemed to be classical, based on an extensive database) is used to add 'classical' to the variable "\_cea\_worktype", if "Infer work types" is selected in the first section of the Artists tab.
 If you include "is\_classical" in this list then any files which have "is\_classical" = 1 will be treated as being classical, regardless of the genre tag.

+    **Make sure that any tags listed here are not also included in Picard's "Preserve .. tags.." option, otherwise Picard will prevent the tag from being amended**

     Note that if "Split lyrics tag" is specified (see the Artists tab), then the tag named there will be included in the "...existing file tags..." list and does not need to be added in this section.